Danidfra/moonfile/RETRO_GAMES.md

 2. **Click Play**: Click the "Play" button on any game card
 3. **Game Loads**: The system will:
    - Navigate to `/retro/:d/play`
-   - Load game metadata from Nostr
+   - Fetch kind:31996 event from Nostr by d-tag
-   - Fetch ROM from configured URL
+   - Decode ROM from event content using specified encoding
+   - Validate ROM size and SHA256 hash
-   - Initialize the emulator
+   - Initialize emulator with decoded ROM
-   - Display the game interface
+   - Display the game interface with validation details

 ### Keyboard Controls